alexrdrgz/devops-challenge-project/README.md

 ## Project Information

-This is a 3 part resource creation using Terraform.
-Please use this [link][Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/) to download the AWS Cli for your OS.
+This is a 4 part resource creation using Terraform.

 ## Project Requirement 1